July 18th, 2008

 Don’t get me wrong … I enjoyed reading it immensely.
 But let’s not pretend that a woman wouldn’t enjoy it more!
 Here are a few examples:

-And remember … this isn’t really a gripe considering the fact that 80% of all Christians who buy books are women.
+And remember … 80% of all Christians who buy books are women.
 In a sense, this is key to the success of the series and something I will struggle with in trying to convince a publisher to take on my own book.

 (Spoiler WARNING Here)